yx131313/yunxinp.github.io/about.md

 permalink: /about/
 ---

 Hello!
 This is yunxinp, my personal journal and archive.
-I try to write every day, but no guarantees.
+I try to write regularly, but no guarantees.